GaloisInc/cryfsm/README.md

 2. Both full strings are valid and the cryptol expression you are converting has the same result for both full strings.

-States are labeled by an arbitrary representative of the equivalence class.
+States in the last layer are labeled by cryptol values as output by the function being compiled.
+All other states are labeled by an arbitrary representative of their equivalence class.

 The value specified for grouping of input bits is used to group together layers in subgraphs.
 These subgraphs are labeled with the position name from the